openSUSE/news-o-o/_posts/2010-06-12-opensuse-weekly-news-issue-127-is-out.markdown

-     "Just about anyone who™s attempted dual booting or another  non-standard boot setup has, at some point, made their own system  unbootable.
-If the words GRUB Error 2³ or No Valid System Disk Found  make you break into a cold sweat, then fear no more.
+     "Just about anyone whoâ€™s attempted dual booting or another  non-standard boot setup has, at some point, made their own system  unbootable.
+If the words â€œGRUB Error 2â€³ or â€œNo Valid System Disk Foundâ€  make you break into a cold sweat, then fear no more.
 Now you can include  the [Super Grub Disk](http://www.supergrubdisk.org/) in your geek arsenal, and say goodbye to boot errors.
 SGD can work with  Linux or Windows systems to bypass or repair the broken bootloaders  that have kept many of us awake at night, and all in under 2MB.
-That™s  right, it can even run from a floppy disk."
+Thatâ€™s  right, it can even run from a floppy disk."